 Curriculum & Dharma

-SMD School is one of the best schools in Nepal; our students place in the top percentile in the national board exams, and several SMDers win scholarships yearly to finish grades 11 and 12 at top independent schools worldwide, including United World Colleges.
+SMD School is one of the high-performing schools in Nepal; our students place high in the national board exams, and several SMDers win scholarships yearly to finish grades 11 and 12 at top independent schools worldwide, including United World Colleges.
 We are unique in Nepal because we enrich the Nepali government curriculum by also including the teachings of the Buddha.

 Rinpoche’s chief aim is to keep the Buddhist way of life of the Himalayas alive.
 As a Buddhist school, we teach tenets of Tibetan Buddhism, both theory and practice.
 Our boarders do prayer and meditation (Chenrezig, Medicine Buddha and White Tara) every day in rotation.
 Rinpoche kindly arranged for a monk to give instructions every Monday evening on the meaning of sadhana, how to chant the liturgy and how to do the visualization.
 Grades three and up are learning what Buddha taught and what it means for them in their daily life.
 They are even taking part in debate and shrine keeping.